You’re getting older.

 It will also help you retain your memories, according to a recent study.
 And though your morning constitutional walk is a perfectly fine starting point, don’t stop there.

 Incorporate stretching and working light weights and resistance bands into your regimen.
-Staying strong will increase your chances of surviving a fall; women in their 60s and 70s have a five-fold chance of dying within a year of suffering a hip fracture.
+Staying strong will increase your chances of surviving a fall; women in their 60s and 70s have a of dying within a year of suffering a hip fracture.

 When working out, be sure to check in with yourself when you experience pain as it may necessitate changing up your exercises.
 If the pain continues, visit your doctor.